Home Resume Samples Construction Construction & General Labour (Entry Level)

 What Projects Should You Include

-on a Entry-Level Construction Resume?
+on a Construction & General Labour (Entry Level) Resume?

 Include projects that demonstrate scope, stakes, and significance.
-We probe to understand the project value, team size, and your specific role in making it successful.
+We probe to understand the project value, team size, and your specific role.

 2